Slavery abolition is one of the greatest inspirations of the animal rights movement.

 One of the main rationales of the comparison is that both slaves and animals were objectified and treated as if they are property.
 First of all, the fact that two exploited groups are considered property doesn’t mean they were treated the same.
 And secondly, most animals are not considered property but merely raw material.

-Enslaved humans were never milked, experimented on, skinned to be worn or eaten by their enslavers, and most exploited animals don’t do humans’ labor for them but are raised by them so humans can fiercely take what they desire from them, mainly their own bodies after they were murdered in the age and size humans wished for.
+Enslaved humans were never milked, skinned to be worn or eaten by their enslavers, and most exploited animals don’t do humans’ labor for them but are raised by them so humans can fiercely take what they desire from them, mainly their own bodies after they were murdered in the age and size humans wished for.

 Some exploitations might seem similar to slavery (circuses, zoos, donkeys and horses exploitation and maybe even some animals in laboratories), but the food industry is a whole different story.
 Of course Genocide is a well-known phenomenon in human history, but intentionally systematically artificially creating populations to kill them is animal exclusive.